Protest Property Tax and win in 2025

 Here are some examples of evidence you can collect:

-- Sales data analysis of similar homes that have been sold in your area for a lower price.
+• Sales data analysis of similar homes sold in your area for a lower price.

-- Pictures of property damage or any such relevant information that has not been taken into consideration by the appraisal district.
+• Pictures of property damage or related information missed by the appraisal district.

-- A recent appraisal from a qualified appraiser was lower than the current property tax bill.
+• A recent appraisal that turned out lower than the current property tax bill.
+Make sure the appraisal is by a qualified appraiser.

 3. Preparing your protest

-You can start preparing your protest once you're armed with solid evidence to prove your fair property value.
-This step includes writing a well-structured statement that outlines your reasons for disagreeing with the assessment and why you believe your property's value is lower than the appraised value.
+You can start preparing your protest once you've gathered solid evidence.
+Write a well-structured statement that outlines your reasons for disagreeing with the assessment.
+Add why you believe your property's value is lower than the appraised value.

 4. File a notice of protest